Skip to main content

 Neuroimaging for Alzheimer’s disease: eLearning (Link opens in a new window)

-Neuroimaging plays an ever more critical role in clinical practice.
+Neuroimaging plays an increasingly critical role in clinical practice.
 PET Pearls is an interactive activity designed to improve your confidence and accuracy when interpreting imaging for early signs of cognitive impairment.

 Supported by: Lilly